St Georges Church of England Academy

 Our intent is to nurture happy, healthy young people who have the knowledge, academic achievement and strength of character to lead safe and successful lives in modern Britain, preparing them for their next steps in education or employment with a thirst for lifelong learning.

 We ensure that every member of our school community knows that we are committed to supporting their physical health, safety, and emotional wellbeing throughout their journey with us.
 At St George’s we promote personal wellbeing and development through a comprehensive programme of Character Education and PSHE/RSHE.
 PSHE (Personal, Social, Health and Economic) education is the curriculum subject that gives young people the knowledge, understanding, attitudes and practical skills to live safe, healthy, productive lives and meet their full potential.
-Character Education is a wider umbrella term which helps students build Character, the knowledge here is underpinned by our core Christian and school values and virtues include thankfulness, hope, forgiveness, peace, friendship and trust.
+Character Education is a wider umbrella term which helps students build Character, the knowledge here is underpinned by our core Christian and school values of love, faith, courage and honour.
+“Stand firm in faith, do everything in love.”
 Through weekly dedicated PSHE lessons, and curriculum enhancement days our children take part in a well-planned and sequenced programme to ensure they are committing age appropriate knowledge to memory.
 Children at St George’s are encouraged to develop their individual character, learn how to stay safe and healthy and develop knowledge to ensure they are well equipped for the future.

 At St George’s Church of England Academy, we promote Personal Development as a whole-school approach to underpin children’s holistic development and self-growth.
 There are many avenues throughout the school which drive our personal development forward: